samihadatta/workshop-ml-apis/README.md

   }
 }
 ```
-Then run `npm install` to install all the dependencies we need!
+Then run `npm install` to get all the dependencies we need!

 Now, we're going to create a project by clicking on this [link](https://console.cloud.google.com/projectselector2/home/dashboard?_ga=2.77990804.124612528.1588022003-1968968773.1588022003).
 This is basically what we did with firebase and the youtube video API!
 We can call it ml-api-workshop or something similar.
 Whatever you want, really.